Bodywork deploys machine learning projects developed in Python, to Kubernetes. It helps you:

 - Bodywork is built and maintained by machine learning engineers, for machine learning engineers, who are committed to keeping it 100% open-source.

-Bodywork brings DevOps to your machine learning projects and will form the basis of your Machine Learning Operations (MLOps) platform.
+Bodywork brings DevOps automation to your machine learning projects and will form the basis of your Machine Learning Operations (MLOps) platform.
 It will ensure that your projects are always trained with the latest data, the most recent models are always deployed and your machine learning systems remain highly-available.

 We want your Feedback¶